PushCurrency/PushCurrency/README.md

-# The Stipend
+# The PushCurrency

-We introduce you a new cryptocoin called Stipend.
+We introduce you a new currency called PushCurrency.
-Stipend is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
+PushCurrency is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
 Welcome to the future!

 ## Main futures: